antonagestam/django-text/README.md

-:warning:  This project is in early development and has bugs, contribution is welcome.
+:warning:  This project is in early development, will change quickly and most likely has bugs.
+Contribution is very welcome!

 # django-text